Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

 \section{Unitary and Gaussian graphical calculi}

-In this section we recall briefly the results of \cite{collins-nechita-1} for the convenience of the reader and in order to make the paper self contained.
-Then we introduce the Gaussian graphical calculus and we present a first application of it to Wishart matrices.
+In this section we briefly recall the results of \cite {collins-nechita-1} for the convenience of the reader and in order to make the paper self-contained.
+We then introduce the Gaussian graphical calculus and present a first application of it to Wishart matrices.